DMOJ/docs/docs/site/pdf_generation.md

-# PDF Generation of Problem Statements
+# PDF generation of problem statements

 The DMOJ supports rendering problem statements to PDF.
 This can be useful in the case of on-site contests, where contestants receive paper versions of the problems.